Summit County finds itself again at the forefront of the pandemic in Colorado

 Businesses lost staff and staff lost hours during the weeks they needed them most, officials said.
 The holiday period often helps residents shore up their finances for well beyond the two-week period itself.

-At St. Anthony Summit Hospital, between 20% and 25% of workers were positive for COVID-19 by late December, said chief medical officer and medical director Becky Blackwell.
+At St. Anthony Summit Hospital, between 20% and 25% of workers were positive for COVID-19 by late December, said Becky Blackwell, chief medical officer and medical director.
 The hospital "had to make the hard decision to close 10 of our 26 medical beds during Christmas weekend because we couldn't staff them."

 "A lot of patients with what we've been hearing — more mild symptoms," she said.
 "Not that they feel good, but they are not requiring hospitalizations at this point."

-Omicron has proven to be capable of evading immunity, particularly for someone who's only received their initial two-dose inoculation (or one dose, in Johnson & Johnson's case).
+Omicron has proven to be capable of evading immunity, particularly for people who have only received their initial two-dose inoculation (or one dose, in Johnson & Johnson's case).
 But boosters remain effective, officials have said, and cases are mild in particular among the vaccinated.

 For now, it doesn't appear the surge is slowing in Summit County, officials said.
 Health experts statewide have said the surge is likely to pass relatively quickly.
 Blackwell said she was hoping the county would be on the downward slide by the end of January.